alipouryousefi/data-structures/README.md

 ...

-Examples<br/>
+# Examples<br/>
-Each data structure folder contains a README.md file that provides an overview of the data structure, its functionalities, and its implementation in JavaScript.
-The examples folder within each data structure folder contains JavaScript code examples showcasing various operations on the data structure.
+Each data structure folder contains a README.md file that provides an overview of the data structure, its functionalities, and its implementation in JavaScript and Typescript.
+The examples folder within each data structure folder contains JavaScript and Typescript code examples showcasing various operations on the data structure.

-Contributing<br/>
+# Contributing<br/>
 Contributions to this repository are welcome!
 If you have improvements, additional data structure implementations, or corrections, feel free to submit a pull request.
 Please ensure that your code adheres to the repository's coding standards.

-License<br/>
+# License<br/>
 This project is licensed under the MIT License - see the LICENSE file for details.